Krande/terraform_aks_minimum/README.md

 This assumes you have a microsoft azure account, a domain name, azure storage account and have the dns to be handled by azure (how to setup this is better explained elsewhere)

+For windows user, install chocolatey package manager and install GNU Make using "choco install make".

 ## Fill in necessary variables
 You need to create a terraform variables file "terraform.tfvars" in your folder and copy paste the following